 The artwork is richly layered with time-based origin and destination data from London’s Gatwick Airport from before, during and after the COVID-19 pandemic lockdown period in the form of contrail-like threads which cross the images.
 This highlights the increasingly urgent point that health is a global issue which needs global solutions and collaboration.
 It shows explicitly the massive reduction in flights that occurred during the 2020 pandemic.

-The work can be experienced as an interactive installation that brings the bodies of exhibition visitors into the installation as the bacteria interact with them and they interact with the antibiotics, or else as a standalone time-based video installation.
+The work can be experienced as an interactive digital installation that brings the bodies of exhibition visitors into the installation as the bacteria interact with them and they interact with the antibiotics, or else as a standalone time-based video installation.

 The project aims to engage diverse audiences in this important scientific research that will help combat antibiotic resistance and improve the lives of patients affected by tuberculosis, still the world’s greatest infectious killer.